FinanceStudyGroup/Investing.R/README.md

 This is custom function and script for converting csv data from Investing.com to the xts format in R.

 -----------------------------------------------------------------------------------------------------------------
-Having collected our price- or yield data from Investing.com, the next step in the worflow might be to convert these to a format more amenable to deeper analysis.
+Having collected our price- or yield data from Investing.com, the next step in the workflow might be to convert these to a format more amenable to deeper analysis.
 Specifically, within R using the quantmod package we have access to a wide range of functions and analytical methods that have been built by the R community.